bbinet/heka-hl-sandboxes/README.md

 Configuration for each sandbox

+__decoder/trserver_decode_metrics.lua This sandbox catch metrics from trserver and parse it into the fields
+    - type_output(string): suffix name for the next sandbox.
+The base name is heka.sandbox.

 __filters/regex_metric_dispatch.lua__ This sandbox will send dispatch each metric in function of this metric name to the sandbox corresponding
     - matchers(string "arg1 arg2"): take arguments with as separator a whitespace.
 Each arguments will prefix the following parameters.
 The order of these arguments is important!
     - arg1_regex(string): regular expression to catch metric (http://lua-users.org/wiki/PatternsTutorial)